GerRudi/My-initial-Settings-for-Windows-10/README.md

 # My-initial-Settings-for-Windows-10
 The first things I do and block when reinstalling Windows 10 - mainly intended as a reminder for myself.

+Maybe one day I'll make a file to double click that does all this.

 # Before the Installation
 If the device came pre-installed with Windows 10 Home and you want to re-install it with Windows 10 Pro, chances are your Device is activated using a digital license with a key somehow stored in the UEFI firmware by the OEM.